apache/incubator-kie-tools/README.md

 ##### Chrome Extension
 1. After you've successfully built the project following the instructions above, open the `packages/chrome-extension-pack-kogito-kie-editors` folder on your favourite IDE.
 You can import the entire repo as well if you want to make changes to other packages.
+2. Run `yarn build:fast` on `packages/chrome-extension-pack-kogito-kie-editors`.
+This will create a version of the Chrome Extension that fetches the envelope locally.
 2. Open a terminal and run `yarn run serve-envelope` on `packages/chrome-extension-pack-kogito-kie-editors`.
 This will start a `webpack-dev-server` instance with the editors and their envelope.
 We use that because we don't pack the Chrome Extension bundle with the editors inside.
 Instead, we fetch them from GitHub pages.
+4. You also have to enable invalid certificates for resources loaded from localhost in your browser.
+To do that, go to `chrome://flags/#allow-insecure-localhost` in your Chrome browser and enable this flag.
+Alternativelly, you can go to `https://localhost:9001` and add an exception.
 3. Open Chrome and go to `chrome://extensions`.
 Enable "Developer mode" on the top right corner and click on "Load unpacked".
 Choose the `packages/chrome-extension-pack-kogito-kie-editors/dist` folder.
 4. From now on you can use the development version of the extension. **Remember!** After each change, you have to rebuild the changed modules and hit the "Refresh" button of the extension card.

 ##### Online Editor
-1. After you've successfully built the project following the instructions above, open the `packages/chrome-extension-pack-kogito-kie-editors` folder on your favourite IDE.
-You can import the entire repo as well if you want to make changes to other packages.
+1. After you've successfully built the project following the instructions above, go to `packages/online-editor`.
-2. Open a terminal and run `yarn run serve-envelope` on `packages/chrome-extension-pack-kogito-kie-editors`.
-This will start a `webpack-dev-server` instance with the editors and their envelope.
-We use that because we don't pack the Online Editor bundle with the editors inside.
-Instead, we fetch them from GitHub pages.
-3. Open a terminal and run `yarn start` on `packages/online-editor`.
+1. Open a terminal and run `yarn start`.
 This will start a `webpack-dev-server` instance with the Online Editor resources.
-4. You also have to enable invalid certificates for resources loaded from localhost in your browser.
-To do that, go to `chrome://flags/#allow-insecure-localhost` in your Chrome browser and enable this flag.
 5. From now on you can use the development version of the Online Editor by accessing `https://localhost:9001`.

 ##### Desktop and Hub